 Note that in addition to the setting of ln_cpl to true, the key_coupled have to be defined.
 The CPP key is mainly used in sea-ice to ensure that the atmospheric fluxes are actually received by the ice-ocean system (no calculation of ice sublimation in coupled mode).
 When PISCES biogeochemical model (key_top and key_pisces) is also used in the coupled system, the whole carbon cycle is computed by defining key_cpl_carbon_cycle.
-In this case, CO2 fluxes are exchanged between the atmosphere and the ice-ocean system.
+In this case, CO2 fluxes will be exchanged between the atmosphere and the ice-ocean system (and need to be activated in namsbc_cpl).